Chapter 6: Remote and Distributed

 Key Takeaways

-2. Async standups work great across time zones: but need strong follow-through
+2. Async standups work well across timezones, but need strong follow-through

-3. No one timezone should be privileged: share the pain by rotating
+3. No timezone should be privileged.
+Share the pain by rotating

-4. Hybrid (async + weekly sync) balances flexibility and connection
+4. Hybrid (async plus weekly sync) balances flexibility and connection

 Remote Standup Checklist